Synonym(s): Menyanthes cristata Roxb.,

 U.S. Present: FL, MS, SC, TX

-Distribution: Subtropical/tropical regions.
+Distribution in Texas: Subtropical/tropical regions.

 List All Observations of Nymphoides cristata reported by Citizen Scientists

 Crested floating heart resembles native big floating heart a.k.a. banana lily (Nymphoides aquatic), and invasive yellow floating heart (N. peltata) but can be distinguished by the ruffle-like crest running the length of each white flower petal and/or the cluster of tuberous propagules dangling from the stem-leaf node.
 Other alternatives (besides banana lily) include little floating heart (Nymphoides cordata; native to the U.S. but not TX, not invasive), native spatterdock a.k.a. cow lily (Nuphar lutea ssp.
 Advena), and American white water lily (Nymphaea odorata).